falqas/falqas.github.io/content/notes/Learning hexadecimal the lazy way through over-engineering.md

 Now you can successfully confuse your friends and family with your weird way of telling time.

-And as the sign at [Recurse Center](https://www.recurse.com/)reads:
+And as the sign at [Recurse Center](https://www.recurse.com/) reads:

 ![[Pasted image 20240405134737.png]]